Skip advert

 Advertisement - Article continues below

-And you can drop the roof on a sunny day, which adds an extra dimension that few others at the Mazda's price point can match.
-For those who insist on a tin-top there is also the MX-5 RF with its electric folding targa-style roof, which adds the looks of a coupe but retains many of the roadster’s attributes and quirks.
+And you can drop the roof on a sunny day, which adds an extra dimension to a car that even after 35 years, is still largely without a direct rival.
+For those who insist on a tin-top there is also the MX-5 RF with its electric folding targa-style roof, which adds the looks of a coupe and some semi-exotic buttresses but retains many of the roadster’s attributes and quirks.

 Mazda MX-5: in detail

-• > Performance and 0-60mph time - Light weight and rear-wheel-drive traction help the modest power output translate into a reasonable 6.5sec 0-62mph dash for the 2-litre car.
+• > Performance and 0-60mph time - Low mass and rear-drive traction help the modest power output translate into a 6.5sec 0-62mph dash for the 2-litre roadster and 6.8 seconds for the heavier RF.

 • > Engine and gearbox - 1.5- and 2-litre engine options, both four cylinder and naturally aspirated, provide the power, while both come standard with one of the best six-speed manuals on the market.

 • > MPG and running costs - Small engines and low weight mean decent economy – up to 47mpg.
-Even 2-litre models do over 40mpg.
+Even 2-litre models do over 40mpg at a steady cruise.

 Used and nearly new Mazda MX-5 ND

 If you’re looking for a small, affordable sporting soft-top your choices are pretty restricted these days, but the MX-5 ticks all of these boxes and makes a great used purchase.
 It’s reliable and cheap to run yet can be hugely entertaining, too.
 Despite having been around since 2015 the shape still looks fresh and there are plenty of examples to choose from on the used market.
-If you’re after a no frills model then the 1.5-litre models in SE trim make an excellent case for themselves, but for a little bit more performance a post-September 2018 2-litre would be the one to go for.
-Special-edition models are particularly desirable and hold their value very well.
+If you’re after a no frills model then the 1.5-litre models make an excellent case for themselves, but for a little bit more performance a post-September 2018 2-litre would be the one to go for.
+Special-edition models – the 30th Anniversary is a favourite – are particularly desirable and hold their value very well.

 Mazda MX-5 ND history